Abobos/Cab-Search-APIs/README.md

 # Cab-Search-APIs

-Cab Search System Application Rest APIs is an api that allow users to get for available cars
+Cab Search System Application Rest APIs is an api that allow users to get available cars

 ## Features